TanLi233/Apartment-List-Coding-Challenge/README.md

 My result is 24074.

+But if the last ME in the dictionary.txt is a typo, or should be ignord, then the answer is 24073

 My program takes two cmd line arguments:
  * the first is the filename of dictionary text
  * the second is the word we are interested in